 Proof of relationship (marriage certificate, birth certificate or passport listing the children’s parents)

-After receiving your I-20 or DS-2019, pay the SEVIS I-901 fee online (not required for SEVIS transfers).
+The SEVIS I-901 fee, paid to the Student and Exchange Visitor Program (SEVP), is separate from visa application fees.
+After receiving your I-20 or DS-2019, pay the SEVIS I-901 fee.
 Print a copy of your receipt to bring to your visa interview.

 Visa processing times vary.
-F-1 visas can only be issued up to 120 days before the start date.
 Use the State Department website to find the nearest U.S. consulate or embassy, then submit the online DS-160 form to apply for your F-1 or J-1 visa.

 Review these resources to learn more about applying for your student visa: